-Subclause (2) Tenders are submitted on the basis of the information and requirements contained in the tender documents.
+Subclause (2) Tenders are submitted on the basis of the information contained in the tender documents.
 The wording of the documents must be unambiguous.
 Depending on the level of detail of the documents and the requirements made with regard to contractor design, the documents must be drafted in such a way that both the services and the terms and conditions are clear.
-The client must ensure that information and requirements do not contravene applicable law, other public regulations, easements and similar rights in the property.